Wadham College, Oxford: McCall MacBain Graduate Centre

 The McCall MacBain Graduate Centre was designed by Lee/Fitzgerald Architects and opened in 2012.
 It won a 2014 Riba Regional Award and Conservation Award.
 It provides a dedicated social and study space for Wadham's graduate students on the main site of Wadham college.

 Dr Lee Shau Kee Building and William Doo Undergraduate Centre

 The Dr Lee Shau Kee Building and William Doo Undergraduate Centre were designed by Amanda Levete Architects.
 They replaced the Goddard building of 1951 and now provide facilities for the college's access activities and student union.
 Construction began in 2018 and was completed in late 2020.

 Merifield

-The Merifield annexe, named after Merryfield, Ilton once home to the Wadhams, is in Summertown, about 1.2 miles from the centre of town.
+The Merifield annexe, named after Merryfield, Ilton once home to the Wadhams, is in Summertown, about 1.2 miles from the centre of Oxford.

 Most of the graduate student accommodation is at Merifield.

 Dorothy Wadham Building

 The Dorothy Wadham Building, on Iffley Road, was designed by Allies and Morrison and opened in 2019.
 It houses undergraduates, predominantly in their second year of studies.